mroderick/blog.jekyll/_posts/2018-09-10-avoid-double-exlamations.md

 ### Bonus: use `Boolean` in iteration

+You can also use `Boolean` in iteration, which would be a lot less elegant with `!!`.

 ```js
 const values = [1, 0, {}, undefined, [], null, 'apple pie', '',  false, true, ];